 Menu Close

-Located on the southwest coast of the Malaysian Peninsula, Malacca, also known as Melaka, is a UNESCO World Heritage Site filled with history, culture, and a unique blend of Portuguese, Dutch, and British legacies, intertwined seamlessly with Malay, Chinese, and Indian influences.
+Located on the southwest coast of the Malaysian Peninsula, Malacca (also spelled Melaka) is a UNESCO World Heritage Site filled with history, culture, and a blend of Portuguese, Dutch, and British legacies, intertwined seamlessly with Malay, Chinese, and Indian influences.

 For many Malaysians, including myself, a trip to Malacca is more than just a tourist excursion — it’s a nostalgic journey back to our childhood.
-As a rite of passage, almost every Malaysian kid has embarked on the pilgrimage to Malacca at some point, either as part of their history curriculum or on a family trip during the holidays.
+Almost every Malaysian kid has at some point embarked on the ‘pilgrimage’ to Malacca, like a rite of passage, either on a school field trip with their history teacher or on a family outing during the holidays.

 Overview of Malacca